theupdateframework/go-tuf/README.md

-TUF is hosted by the [Linux Foundation](https://www.linuxfoundation.org/) as part of the [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) and its design is [used in production](https://theupdateframework.io/adoptions/) by various tech companies and open source organizations.
+TUF is hosted by the [Linux Foundation](https://www.linuxfoundation.org/) as part of the [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) and its design is [used in production](https://theupdateframework.io/adoptions/) by various tech companies and open-source organizations.

 Please see [TUF's website](https://theupdateframework.com/) for more information about TUF!